SheplX/Fully-Integrated-Pipeline/README.md

     ![Jenkins_stage_7](./Screenshots/Jenkins_stage_7.png)

-- After all the pipeline stages are finished, a post-action will send a msg to Slack with build success or failure. here are the full results from slack.
+- After all the pipeline stages are finished, a post-action will send a msg to Slack with build success or failure. here are the full results from Slack.

 ![Jenkins_slack](./Screenshots/Jenkins_slack.png)

 # The Application & Database

-- A simple python app that connects to Redis DB and stores its numerical values on it. so with each hit, it will generate a new number value and save it on the redis server.
+- A simple Python app that connects to Redis DB and stores its numerical values on it. so with each hit, it will generate a new number value and save it on the Redis server.
 - The application uses several environment variables.
 They need to be available at runtime.
 Here is an overview of the environment variables:
-    - `ENVIRONMENT` the environment in which the application is run.
-Likely `PROD` for production or `DEV` for development context.
+    - `ENVIRONMENT` is the environment in which the application is run.
+Likely `PROD` for production or - - `DEV` for development context.
     - `HOST` the hostname on which the application is running.
 Locally it is `localhost`.
     - `PORT` is the port on which the application is running.
-    - `REDIS_HOST` is the hostname on which redis is running.
+    - `REDIS_HOST` is the hostname on which Redis is running.
 Locally it is `localhost`.
     - `REDIS_PORT` is the port on which to communicate with Redis.
 Normally it is `6379`.
     - `REDIS_DB` which redis db should be used.
 Normally it is `0`.
-- These variables will be stored as secrets in the vault server so that once the application will be deployed the external secrets operator will create a secret have these variables for the app and will pull the variables from the vault server which stored into a custom path `secrets/appcred`.
+- These variables will be stored as secrets in the vault server so that once the application will be deployed the external secrets operator will create a secret have these variables for the app and will pull the variables from the vault server which is stored into a custom path `secrets/appcred`.
-- The second secret is required for the application to be able to pull the image inside the container from nexus repository and it is also stored in the vault server under this path `secrets/regcred`.
+- The second secret is required for the application to be able to pull the image inside the container from the Nexus repository and it is also stored in the vault server under this path `secrets/regcred`.
-- The application has an Ingress object connected to the application internal service so it can be accessed by custom DNS name. this ingress has a certification, issuer as a secret reference for the certification connects to the Let's encrypt staging server so the certificate will generate a custom secret object issued by the let's encrypt issuer and then assign it to a custom DNS in my case it will be `python-app.devops.com`. then I can use it as a vailed certificate with ingress for my custom DNS.
+- The application has an Ingress object connected to the application's internal service so it can be accessed by custom DNS name. this ingress has a certification, issuer as a secret reference for the certification connects to the Let's Encrypt staging server so the certificate will generate a custom secret object issued by the Let's Encrypt issuer and then assign it to a custom DNS in my case it will be `python-app.devops.com`. then I can use it as a vailed certificate with ingress for my custom DNS.

 ![App](./Screenshots/App.png)